Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Kindly provided by Dennis Gazzea (born in the US) travelling were his Father, Mother, two sisters and brother Elvio

-From July to September 1953 the Sydney operated four voyages from Liverpool to Canada, after which she returned to her regular Australian service.
+From July to September 1953 the SS Sydney operated four voyages from Liverpool to Canada, after which she returned to her regular Australian service.

-Above: A Passage Ticket for the Gappiello Family, who sailed on the Roma, departing Naples on April 7, 1964
+Above: A Passage Ticket for the Gappiello Family, who sailed on the Roma, departing Naples on April 7, 1964 to New York

 Provided by Mr. Gappiello

-TN Roma seen at Nr.
+SS Roma seen at Nr.
 7 Station Pier Melbourne

 Photographer unknown - *Please photo notes at bottom of page